Some generalizations of Camina pairs and orders of elements in cosets: Introduction

 We should point out the connection between conditions $\F$ and $\Fp$ and recent work by Camina et al. in \cite{Camina2}.
 Let $G$ be a finite group and let $N$ be a nontrivial proper normal subgroup of $G$.
 The pair $(G,N) $ is called an \emph{equal order pair} if, for every $x\in G\setminus N$, the elements in the coset $xN$ all have the same order as $x$.
 Clearly, if the pair $(G,H)$ satisfies condition $\F$ or $\Fp$, then the pair $(G,N)$ is an equal order pair, where $N$ is the normal closure of $H$ in $G$.
 In particular, since $N$ is nilpotent by Theorem \ref{thm2}, the structure of $G$ is constrained by \cite[Theorem B]{Camina2}.
 For instance, if $N$ is a $p$-group for some prime $p$, then for every prime $r\neq p$, the Sylow $r$-subgroups of $G$ are either cyclic or generalized quaternion; and if $N$ is not of prime power order, then $N$ coincides with the Fitting subgroup of $G$, that is, the largest nilpotent normal subgroup of $G$, and the Sylow subgroups of $G/N$ are either cyclic or generalized quaternion.
 This naturally lead to the following problem.

 \begin{problem} Let $G$ be a finite group and let $H$ be a nontrivial proper subgroup of $G$.
-Study the structure of $G$ if the pair $(G,H)$ satisfies the condition: for every $x\in G\setminus H$, the elements in the coset $xH$ all have the same order as $x$. \end{problem}
+Study the structure of $G$ if the pair $(G,H)$ satisfies the condition: for every $x\in G\setminus H$, all elements in the coset $xH$ have the same order as $x$. \end{problem}

-The main inspiration for our definition of condition $\F$ follows from work of Navarro and Guralnick in \cite{GN}.
+The main inspiration for our definition of condition $\F$ follows from the work of Navarro and Guralnick in \cite{GN}.
 In that paper, the authors investigate the structure of finite group $G$ with a conjugacy class $K$ such that $K^2$ is a conjugacy class of $G$.
-This is a special case of a conjecture proposed by Arad, Stavi and Herzog in \cite{AH} stating that in a finite nonabelian simple group, the product of two nontrivial conjugacy classes cannot be a single class.
+This is a special case of a conjecture proposed by Arad and Herzog in \cite{Arad-Herzog} stating that in a finite nonabelian simple group, the product of two nontrivial conjugacy classes cannot be a single class.
 In \cite{GN}, they proved that if $K^2$ is a conjugacy class of $G$, then $N:=[x,G]$ is solvable, where $x\in K$.
 Moreover, all elements of the coset $xN$ are conjugate in $G$.
 Inspired by this, they also show that if $N$ is a normal subgroup of $G$ and $x\in G$ and that either all elements of $xN$ are $G$-conjugate or all elements of $xN$ have odd order, then $N$ is solvable.
 As before, dropping the normality assumption, we can prove the following result.

 \begin{theorem} Let $G$ be a finite group and let $H$ be a proper subgroup of $G$.
 Suppose that for every element $x\in G\setminus H$ of odd order, all elements in the coset $xH$ have odd order.
 Then either $O^2(H)$ is normal in $G$ and $G/O^2(H)$ is a $2$-group, or $H$ is solvable. \end{theorem} As a consequence, we obtain the following.